 History of Packers' logo and color scheme

-The Green Bay Packers logo has a more extended and varied history than you may expect, even though it has not seen any significant modifications in the last 42 years.
+The Green Bay Packers logo has a more extensive and varied history than you may expect, even though it has undergone no significant modifications in the last 42 years.
 Let's look at the evolution of the Green Bay Packers' iconic logo:

 1921-1950